 Vicky’s other full time job is looking after her Labrador Ruby, or to give her her full title “Ruby – Daenerys Stormborn, Mother of Dragons – Wignall”.
 She’s the sister of one of our vet’s dogs, and she enjoys going on big walks with the rest of the pack.

-As a Veterinary Surgeon, Dylan spends most of his time either in the consulting room or the operating theatre.
-He works at both the Mold and Bretton practices.
+As a Veterinary Surgeon, Jack spends most of his time either in the consulting room or the operating theatre.
+He works at both the Mold and Flint practices.

-Dylan particularly enjoys orthopaedic and soft tissue surgery, but also enjoys carrying out ultrasound scans.
+Jack particularly enjoys medical cases surgery, and also enjoys carrying out ultrasound scans.